From A Wiki of Ice and Fire

 As Robert's Rebellion grew, Aerys refused to let Jaime join the royal army, instead keeping him in King's Landing to be used as a potential hostage against Lord Tywin, who had yet to choose a side in the conflict.
 Aerys appointed several Hands throughout the war, but never invited Tywin to take up his old office.
 Eventually Jaime was the only white cloak in the capital.

 After the Battle of the Bells, it became apparent to Aerys that the rebellion might be successful and that King's Landing might be lost.
 Aerys devised a plan with the help of his chief pyromancers that involved placing caches of wildfire all throughout the city.
 The plan was to burn the entire city to the ground rather than lose it to Robert.
 His new Hand, Lord Qarlton Chelsted, who had been elevated to the position after the exile of both previous Hands (Lord Owen Merryweather and Jon Connington), confronted Aerys about his plan, removing his chain of office in protest and flinging it to the floor.
-For that, Aerys burned him alive, and raised his favorite pyromancer Rossart to the Handship.
+For that, Aerys burned him alive, and raised his favorite pyromancer Rossart to Hand.
 All the while, Jaime guarded the King, blankly observing the details of his plan and keeping his secrets.

-When Prince Rhaegar left the Red Keep to face the rebels on the Trident, Jaime begged Rhaegar to take him along and let Ser Barristan Selmy or Ser Jon Darry protect the king for once.
+When Prince Rhaegar Targaryen left the Red Keep to face the rebels on the Trident, Jaime begged Rhaegar to take him along and let Ser Barristan Selmy or Ser Jon Darry protect the king for once.
 Rhaegar refused the suggestion, admitting that King Aerys wanted to keep Jaime close as he was afraid of Tywin Lannister more than anyone else.
-However, Rhaegar promised an angry and disappointed Jaime that changes would be made when he returned from the battlefield.
-But Rhaegar was killed in the Battle of the Trident and the defeat of his army all but decided the outcome of the war in favour of a rebel victory.
+Rhaegar promised an angry and disappointed Jaime that changes would be made when he returned from the battlefield.
+However, Rhaegar was killed in the Battle of the Trident and the defeat of his army all but decided the outcome of the war in favour of a rebel victory.
 Aerys had his pregnant queen, Rhaella, and surviving son, Viserys, sent to Dragonstone.